Rita Deanin Abbey: Legacy

 Abbey limited her exposure to the public during her lifetime.
-In 2011, The Las Vegas Sun described Abbey as a “Somewhat reclusive artist who has spent decades creating a massive collection of sculptures—unseen by all but a lucky few.”
-In The Las Vegas Review-Journal's obituary, Clark County cultural observer Patrick Gaffey called her “the most important unknown artist in Southern Nevada.”
-The Las Vegas Clark County Library District acknowledged her death online and stated their "Spirit Tower" as an example of her "impressive legacy."
+In 2011, The Las Vegas Sun described Abbey as a "Somewhat reclusive artist who has spent decades creating a massive collection of sculptures—unseen by all but a lucky few."
+In The Las Vegas Review-Journal's obituary, Clark County cultural observer Patrick Gaffey called her "the most important unknown artist in Southern Nevada."
+The Las Vegas Clark County Library District acknowledged her death online and stated their Spirit Tower as an example of her "impressive legacy."

-The Rita Deanin Abbey Museum
+The Rita Deanin Abbey Art Museum

 In the final years of her life, Abbey oversaw the construction of a museum on her property in the (then-undeveloped) northwest area of Las Vegas called Desert Space.
 The 10500 sqft facility was built on a 10 acres plot using her designs and specifications.
 Following her death in 2021, the non-profit Robert Bealleveau and Rita Deanin Abbey Foundation completed Desert Space and renamed it the Rita Deanin Abbey Art Museum.
 The museum opened to the public in 2022.
 Abbey's home and studio are also on the property but not open to the public.

 History

 Abbey planned to build a gallery on her property from as early as 2000.
 The area northwest of the Las Vegas metropolitan area was largely undeveloped during her lifetime, leaving the desert mountains in plain view and contributing to her association with the western aesthetic.
 Construction began in 2011 under the name Desert Space Museum.
 In addition to designing the architecture, Abbey personally arranged the floor tiling of the museum, and crafted the museum's doors.

 Former Palm Spring Art Museum director Katherine Hough joined as the museum's curator during construction, originally as co-curator with Abbey.
 Laura Sanders, Abbey's archivist from 1990 to 2006, joined as museum director in 2022.

 The museum displays a curated selection of works by Abbey from a collection of over 4,000 artworks.
 It includes paintings, porcelain enamels on steel, drawings, assemblages, prints, carved wood, cut Plexiglass, and outdoor sculptures.
 Several of the 12 rooms in the gallery focus only on a single series or period of art.
-In explaining the museum's potential, Hough called it “the reintroduction of a serious, one-of-a-kind artist who spent so many productive years off the grid.
+In explaining the museum's potential, Hough called it "the reintroduction of a serious, one-of-a-kind artist who spent so many productive years off the grid.
 She hasn't really been discovered...
-And this will be discovered.”
+And this will be discovered."